COVID-19 Travel Restrictions in New Zealand

 Countries with Quarantine-Free Travel with New Zealand (Travel Bubble)

 It is possible to travel between the following countries and New Zealand without having to go into mandatory quarantine (more information on quarantine in the section below).

 What Happens When You Arrive in New Zealand from Overseas?

-Anyone arriving in New Zealand from overseas must stay in a managed isolation and quarantine facility for at least 14 days.
+Anyone arriving in New Zealand from overseas, unless flying from one of the limited countries with a quarantine-free travel status with New Zealand (see above), must stay in a managed isolation and quarantine facility for at least 14 days.
 New arrivals will also be tested for COVID-19.

 Those who do not have symptoms of COVID-19 will stay in a managed isolation facility.
 They cannot leave this facility unless they have received an exemption from health officials.
 They can, however, go for walks as long they do not have any contact with other people.

 Those who have COVID-19 symptoms or test positive will be placed in a quarantine facility and will not be permitted to leave their room.

 What are the Managed Isolation and Quarantine Facilities?

 These facilities are hotels that have been specially allocated as a managed isolation and quarantine facility by the New Zealand Government.
 At the facilities, people are provided with three meals a day and have other basic needs met like prescription medicines delivered to them, for example.